The Fiber Myth

 What I don’t recommend is to juice carrots or fruits and blend these with green vegetables.
 Today, most fruits are far too high in sugar and far too low in vitamins that are truly absorbed by the body to make it worth it.

 And don’t juice carrot.
 Even a small carrot stick can have up to 2.9 grams of sugar and it takes a lot of carrots to create even one glass of juice.
 And carrot juice, because of this, can cause insulin spikes and will add too many calories to your diet.

 Just juice the green vegetables.
-There’s lot of nutrition in those vegetables.
+There’s a lot of nutrition in those vegetables.

 If you’re okay with blending, I recommend a kale shake.
 Some people might even bloat with kale, which is the easiest to digest of all the cruciferous vegetables.

-If you’re finding that you are continuing to bloat or are experiencing other digestive issues more than a half an hour after drinking a kale shake, then try blending it the night before and drink it in the morning.
+If you see that you are continuing to bloat or are experiencing other digestive issues more than half an hour after drinking a kale shake, then try blending it the night before and drink it in the morning.
 It’s much easier to digest that way, and it is likely that you’ll experience no negative reactions.